Dr. Cecilia Maria Vallorani: Reclaiming Human Connection in the Age of AI

 What remains uniquely human in education?

-In this special edition of The Pulse Magazines, we spotlight Dr. Cecilia Maria Vallorani EdTech visionary, researcher in AI, gamification, and digital orality, and Founder & CEO of EchoEd whose work challenges the assumption that technological advancement must come at the expense of human presence.
+In this special edition of The Pulse Magazine, we spotlight Dr. Cecilia Maria Vallorani EdTech visionary, researcher in AI, gamification, and digital orality, and Founder & CEO of EchoEd whose work challenges the assumption that technological advancement must come at the expense of human presence.

 This is not simply a story about AI.